JKook-Plus/rider_save_editor/README.md

 >
 > [XDA Link on how to root your device](https://www.xda-developers.com/root/)

-Install Rider
+### Install Rider

 - [Google play](https://play.google.com/store/apps/details?id=com.ketchapp.rider)
-- or find an APK
+- Download an APK (e.g. [APKPure](https://apkpure.com/) or [APKMirror](https://www.apkmirror.com/))

-Run the game at least once.
+Open and run Rider at least once.

-Enable USB debugging or if you know what you are doing wireless debugging (you will need to edit the code to get this to work)
+[Enable USB debugging](https://developer.android.com/studio/debug/dev-options) or if you know what you are doing wireless debugging (you will need to edit the code to get this to work)

 # Usage